PyChina/weekly/content/Issue/issue-390.md

 - [元编程在 Python](https://pycoders.com/link/2672/web)
     + SAURABH KUKADE

-“Meta-programming is an act of building functions and classes who can manipulate code by modifying, wrapping existing code or generating code.”
+"Meta-programming is an act of building functions and classes who can manipulate code by modifying, wrapping existing code or generating code."

 (`是也乎:`